United States Polo Association: 21st century

 In June 2022, the USPA acquired International Polo Club Long Beach, a large polo facility in Wellington, Florida, and renamed it as the USPA National Polo Center – Wellington, more commonly known as the National Polo Center (NPC).

 Lifestyle consumer brand

-The company designs and manufactures its lifestyle brand as a ready-to-wear athletic and casual footwear, apparel, and accessories consumer line that was started in 1981, currently sold in department stores such as Walmart and Target, operating at least 1,100 outlets globally in across 190 countries aiming to open 400 more outlets, that delivered a record $2.4 billion in global retail sales in 2023 and opening flagship outlets in high profile locations such as the iconic Faneuil Hall in Boston, Massachusetts, İstinye Park in Istanbul, Turkey, the Mall of the Emirates in Dubai, U.A.E., Tocumen International Airport in Panama City, Panama, Xianyang Kaihuang Plaza in Shaanxi, China, 1000 Foot Road in Bangalore, India, in São Paulo, Brazil in April 2022. and in Indiranagar, Bangalore, India in May 2024.
+The company designs and manufactures its lifestyle brand as a ready-to-wear athletic and casual footwear, apparel, and accessories consumer line that was started in 1981, currently sold in department stores such as Walmart and Target, operating at least 1,100 outlets globally in across 190 countries aiming to open 400 more outlets, that delivered a record $2.4 billion in global retail sales in 2023 and opening flagship outlets in high-profile locations such as the iconic Faneuil Hall in Boston, Massachusetts, İstinye Park in Istanbul, Turkey, the Mall of the Emirates in Dubai, U.A.E., Tocumen International Airport in Panama City, Panama, Xianyang Kaihuang Plaza in Shaanxi, China, 100 Foot Road in Bangalore, India in May 2024, in São Paulo, Brazil in April 2022.